 Project Model: Projects must be based on one of the following: car-sharing, bicycle or scooter sharing, carpooling/vanpooling, innovative transit services (e.g. on-demand shuttles and circulators, paratransit services and microtransit), or ride-on-demand services (e.g. taxi and “TNC” services).

-Community Transportation Needs Assessment: Applicants must conduct a Community Transportation (Needs Assessment) in the project area in accordance with requirements in the Implementation Manual.
+Community Transportation Needs Assessment: Applicants must conduct a Community Transportation (Needs Assessment) in the project area in accordance with requirements in the Implementation Manual (IM) [Updated version in effect as of September 10, 2020].
 Notably, applicants must document at least two different direct engagements with community members who live in the target community that identify outstanding transportation needs and demonstrate that the proposed service is appropriate.

 Applicants may conduct Needs Assessments at their own expense or apply for up to $50,000 in funding to conduct the assessment and use the results to satisfy requirements of the Mobility Project application for the same project area as long as the needs assessment is complete before submitting the mobility project application.

 Financial Sustainability: Program funding will cover up to one year of planning and design and two years of operations.
 However, applicants must commit to operating the service for at least four years (e.g. two years beyond the two years of operations covered by program funding).